For best experience please turn on javascript and use a modern browser!

 Apply on time!

-If you apply before 15 November in Studielink and MyInfo, we will make sure to notify you before the Christmas holidays in case you require (and qualify for) a pre-Master's programme.
+If you apply before 1 November in Studielink and MyInfo, we will make sure to notify you before the Christmas holidays in case you require (and qualify for) a pre-Master's programme.
+Please note, choose September as start date in Studielink.
+Only complete application forms with start date September submitted before 1 November will be processed.

 If you apply later, make sure to choose the September enrolment in Studielink.
 The application deadline will be 1 March.
 You can expect to receive the outcome by mid-May.
 Should you need to take a pre-Master's, you can do so in the following academic year.